StevenBtw/StevenBtw/README.md

 # Hi there!
 I'm Steven, by the way.
 This is my personal GitHub for side projects and experiments.
-Currently tinkering with architecture model derivation and building a graph database ecosystem.
+Currently tinkering with architecture model derivation, the occasional ethical hacking and building a graph database ecosystem.

 ## About Me